skellis46/slipbox/improvisation and the threshold of the self.md

 Therefore, the studio-based work with Katye becomes a case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].

-- opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

-- three points: re practice research, phenomenology and interdisciplinary practices (??)

 ## analysis